2019-20 Conference bowl records: Scores, updates through title game | NCAA.com

 We're once again tracking the results of each conference this bowl season.
-Here's who will be participating:
+Here's where each conference stands:

 FULL BOWL SCHEDULE | SCOREBOARD